Kyoto Protocol: Views and criticism of the Protocol

 Gupta et al. (2007) assessed the literature on climate change policy.
 They found that no authoritative assessments of the UNFCCC or its Protocol asserted that these agreements had, or will, succeed in solving the climate problem.
 In these assessments, it was assumed that the UNFCCC or its Protocol would not be changed.
 The Framework Convention and its Protocol include provisions for future policy actions to be taken.

 Gupta et al. (2007) described the Kyoto first-round commitments as "modest", stating that they acted as a constraint on the treaty's effectiveness.
 It was suggested that subsequent Kyoto commitments could be made more effective with measures aimed at achieving deeper cuts in emissions, as well as having policies applied to a larger share of global emissions.
 In 2008, countries with a Kyoto cap made up less than one-third of annual global carbon dioxide emissions from fuel combustion.

 World Bank (2010) commented on how the Kyoto Protocol had only had a slight effect on curbing global emissions growth.
 The treaty was negotiated in 1997, but in 2006, energy-related carbon dioxide emissions had grown by 24%.
 World Bank (2010) also stated that the treaty had provided only limited financial support to developing countries to assist them in reducing their emissions and adapting to climate change.

 Some environmentalists have supported the Kyoto Protocol because it is "the only game in town", and possibly because they expect that future emission reduction commitments may demand more stringent emission reductions (Aldy et al.., 2003, p.
 9).
 In 2001, seventeen national science academies stated that ratification of the Protocol represented a "small but essential first step towards stabilising atmospheric concentrations of greenhouse gases."
 Some environmentalists and scientists have criticized the existing commitments for being too weak (Grubb, 2000, p.
 5).

 The United States (under former President George W. Bush) and Australia (initially, under former Prime Minister John Howard) did not ratify the Kyoto treaty.
-According to Stern (2006), their decision was based on the lack of quantitative emission commitments for emerging economies (see also the 2000 onwards section).
+According to Stern (2006), their decision was based on the lack of quantitative emission commitments for emerging economies.
 Australia, under former Prime Minister Kevin Rudd, has since ratified the treaty, which took effect in March 2008.